-Table 1 below demonstrates Maryland's potential demand for graduates in the Professional Pilot-Airplane program.
-The evidence provided is based upon the program's proposed Classification of Program (CIP) code of 49.0102 and cross referenced with the Bureau of Labor Statistics Standard Occupational Classifications (SOC) that classify and indicate the professions and occupations of graduates of programs with this CIP code are likely to pursue.
+Table 1 below demonstrates Maryland's potential demand for graduates in the Professional Pilot-Unmanned Aircraft Systems program.
+The evidence provided is based upon the program's proposed Classification of Program (CIP) code of 49.0102 and cross-referenced with the Bureau of Labor Statistics Standard Occupational Classifications (SOC) that classify and indicate the professions and occupations of graduates of programs with this CIP code are likely to pursue.

-Table 1: Department of Labor, Licensing and Regulations, Maryland Labor Projections2016-2026 for the Professional Pilot-Airplane Program
+Table 1: Department of Labor, Licensing and Regulations, Maryland Labor Projections2016-2026 for the Professional Pilot-Unmanned Aircraft Systems Program

-Occupation Employment Openings
+Occupation Occupation Employment Openings

 SOC Title 2016 2026 Change Growth Openings Total

 53-2012 Commercial Pilot 426 485 59 405 464

-This data evidences the potential for 464 new and additional positions in occupations that the Professional Pilot-Airplane program prepares graduates for over ten years, or approximately 46 positions per year.
+This data evidences the potential for 464 new and additional positions as commercial pilots in occupations that the Professional Pilot-Unmanned Aircraft Systems program prepares graduates for over ten years, or approximately 46 positions per year.
+Please note that there is not a separate SOC or CIP code for Unmanned Aircraft Systems pilots and this number represents all types of commercial pilots.